Kaiyuan Tongbao: History

+The New Book of Tang states that the imperial government specified the alloy ratio for Kaiyuan Tongbao cash coins upon their introduction at 21,200 jin of copper, 3700 jin of pewter, and 500 jin of black tin (equivalent to 83% Cu and 17% Pb + Sn) per mint.
 At first, mints were set up in Luoyang in Henan, and also in Peking, Chengdu, Bingzhou (Taiyuan in Shanxi), and then Guilin in Guangxi.
 Minting rights were also granted to some princes and officials.
 By 660, deterioration of the coinage due to forgery had become a problem.
 The regulations were reaffirmed in 718, and forgeries suppressed.
 In 737, the first commissioner with overall responsibility for casting was appointed.
 1 furnace that produced 3.3 million Kaiyuan Tongbao coins a year during the Tian Bao period between 713 and 756 would need 21220 jin of copper, 3709 jin of tin, and 540 jin per regulation of lead and had an average waste of 23,5 %.
 The Kaiyuan Tongbao cash coins produced during the Tian Bao period had an officially set copper alloy however some Kaiyuan coins from this period were blue or white it's likely that other alloys were also used.
 In 739, ten mints were recorded, with a total of 89 furnaces casting some 327,000 strings of cash a year.
 123 liang of metal were needed to produce a string of coins weighing 100 liang.
 In the late 740s, skilled artisans were employed for casting, rather than conscripted peasants.
 Despite these measures, the coinage continued to deteriorate.
 In 808, a ban on hoarding coins was proclaimed.
 This was repeated in 817.
 Regardless of the rank of a person, they could not hold more than 5,000 strings of cash.
 Cash balances exceeding this amount had to be expended within two months to purchase goods.
 This was an attempt to compensate for the lack of cash in circulation.
 By 834, mint output had fallen to 100,000 strings a year, mainly due to the shortage of copper.
 Forgeries using lead and tin alloys were produced.

 Due to the fact that this continued to be produced for two centuries by various mints all over China there are several hundred varieties of the Kaiyuan Tongbao that can be distinguished from each other due to slight differences.